120 Credit Hours

 Graduation Requirements

-2. Shall have maintained a minimum academic average of C;
+• Shall have maintained a minimum cumulative GPA of 2.0;

-3. Shall have passed all courses in his/her curriculum and made a C or better in key courses designated as essential in each program;
+• Shall have passed all courses in the curriculum and made a C- or better professional core courses;